Steiner's Model of Group Effectiveness: Understanding How Teams Achieve Success

 Actual Productivity = Potential Productivity – Process Losses + Process Gains

 This equation underscores the dynamic nature of group productivity.
 A group's potential productivity represents the optimal output achievable if all members contribute their maximum individual capabilities and work perfectly together.
-However, the reality is that this ideal is rarely achieved due to the inevitable occurrence of process losses.
+Still, the reality is that this ideal is rarely achieved due to the inevitable occurrence of process losses.
 The model emphasizes the importance of minimizing these losses and maximizing process gains to achieve optimal group performance.

 Components of Steiner's Model: Decomposing Group Productivity